 DefinitionThis section has been translated automatically.

-Monoterpenes are aliphatic mono-, di- or tricyclic terpenes, which are formally formed from 2 isoprene units (C10H16).
+Monoterpenes are aliphatic mono-, di- or tricyclic terpenes that are formally made up of 2 isoprene units (C10H16).
 Monoterpenes are mostly volatile natural substances.
-Together with other terpenes they are the main ingredients (about 90%) of essential oils (Olea aetherea), which are obtained by squeezing, distillation with steam, oil extraction processes or solvent extraction.
+Together with other terpenes, they are the main ingredients (about 90%) of essential oils(Olea aetherea), which are obtained by pressing, steam distillation, oil extraction or solvent extraction.
 Monoterpenes are used in large quantities in the pharmaceutical, food, perfume and paint industries.
 They are biosynthesized from geranyl pyrophosphate (isoprenoids - see terpenes below).

-Examples of monoterpenes: linalool, citronellol, eugenol, terpineol, menthol, terpinene, sabinene, limonene, alpha and beta pinene, camphor, myrtenol and others.
+Examples of monoterpenes: linalool, citronellol, eugenol, terpineol, menthol, terpinene, sabinene, limonene, alpha- and beta-pinene, camphor, myrtenol and others.

 Monoterpenes have analgesic, antioxidant and anti-inflammatory effects to varying degrees.
 Some monoterpenes play a role as pheromones in animal organisms.

-Monoterpenes have a great allergological importance.
+Monoterpenes are of great allergological importance.

 LiteratureThis section has been translated automatically.